TurtleEngr/davinci-installer/src/README.md

 ### make build

-Place all the files to be packaged in dist/ dir.
+Place all the files to be packaged in pseudo root dist/ dir.
 Verify the files look OK.

 #### make clean